mhadam/snowplow.wiki-fork/analytics-sdk/Python-Analytics-SDK-Run-Manifests.md

 [**HOME**](Home) » [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow-technical-documentation) » [**Snowplow Analytics SDK**](Snowplow-Analytics-SDK) » Python Analytics SDK Run Manifests

-**This feature is added in 0.2.0 release, which is not published yet**

 ## Overview

 The [Snowplow Analytics SDK for Python](https://github.com/snowplow/snowplow-python-analytics-sdk) provides you an API to work with run manifests.